Barbecue

 as in making "jerky", to large-scale smoking of hams and bacon or

-side of beef.
+a side of beef.
 Since there was no refrigation until the early part of

 the